 About Paul

-He earned a General Studies degree from the University of Michigan and pursues many hobbies and interests.
-He has authored books on programming, holds a data encryption patent, and was co-recipient of an R&D 100 award.
-Like all true nerds, he runs his own web server.
-He recently learned to read braille and can solve a tactile Rubik’s Cube.
+His General Studies degree from the University of Michigan suits his many hobbies and interests.
+He published programming books, received a data encryption patent, and was co-recipient of an R&D 100 award.
+Like all true nerds, he runs a web server.
+He knows braille and can solve a tactile Rubik’s Cube.
 He has a life-long interest in music.
-He has ripped his entire vinyl collection to MP3, recorded his own original digital compositions, and played drums since childhood.
+He has played drums since childhood, wrote and recorded digital compositions, and ripped his entire vinyl collection to MP3.
 Currently, he’s learning piano.
-He has traveled the world to view multiple total solar eclipses.
+He traveled the world to view multiple total solar eclipses.
 Other interests include linguistics, philosophy, genetics, cosmology, and the visual arts.